boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/configure-custom-connector.md

      ![Save](/static/assets/working-with-datasource/data-connectors/images/Customconnector/Saveicon.png)

-  6. Click **Save** button at the end of the custom connector panel.
+  6. Click the **Save** button at the end of the custom connector panel.
 If you proceed without saving the configuration, you will not be able to see your connector(s) in the data source panel.

      ![ConformSave](/static/assets/working-with-datasource/data-connectors/images/Customconnector/Confirmsave.png)